Who we are

 Therefore, we decided to join our long-lasting experiences in developing and implementing applied research projects together, and conducting field research and capacity development with local partner organisations, to form the hands4health consortium.

-Ten partners comprise the hands4health consortium.
-Each partner has different expertise and roles in the project.
-The University of Applied Sciences and Arts Northwestern Switzerland (FHNW) carries out the overall project management and coordination, whereas the Steering Group takes strategic decisions.
+Ten partners form the hands4health consortium, each with a different expertise and role in the project.
+The University of Applied Sciences and Arts Northwestern Switzerland (FHNW) leads the overall project management and coordination, whereas the Steering Group takes strategic decisions.
 The latter comprises one member of each of the partner organisations.
-You can find more information regarding the specific roles of each project partner under the menu button ‘About Us’ on this page.
+More information regarding the specific roles of each project partner is available under the menu button ‘About Us’.